 Reaffirming the Commitment

-For a reflection of where we have been and how far we have come over the years, download Reaffirming the Commitment…Realizing the Vision – History of the Regional Centers in California, a compilation developed to commemorate the 40th anniversary of the Frank D. Lanterman Regional Center.
+To reflect on where we have been and how far we have come over the years, download Reaffirming the Commitment…Realizing the Vision – History of the Regional Centers in California, a compilation developed to commemorate the 40th anniversary of the Frank D. Lanterman Regional Center.
 This document is provided courtesy of Frank D. Lanterman Regional Center.